SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 without specifying the underlying concrete type.

-Opaque types appear as the return type of a function or subscript, or the type of a property.
+Opaque types appear as the return type of a function or subscript, as the type of a parameter to a function, initializer, or subscript, or as the type of a property.
 Opaque types can't appear as part of a tuple type or a generic type, such as the element type of an array or the wrapped type of an optional.